Course and Program Guidelines

 NCIIA defines an E-Team as a multidisciplinary group of students, faculty, and industry mentors working together to bring a technology-based invention (product or service) to market.
 The "E" stands for entrepreneurship.

-Note: If you have a proposal for a course and/or program that focuses on the development and dissemination of technology-based inventions and innovations for the benefit of people living in poverty, we encourage you to apply for a Sustainable Vision grant instead of a Course and Program grant.
+Note: If you have a proposal for a course and/or program that focuses on the development and dissemination of technology-based inventions and innovations for the benefit of people living in poverty, you should consider applying for a Sustainable Vision grant instead of a Course and Program grant.
 Learn more about the Sustainable Vision grants program here.

 NCIIA grant funds are awarded to US-based colleges and universities.
 Faculty and staff from NCIIA member colleges and universities may apply for a Course and Program grant.

-- Connections to existing people and/or resources on campus and beyond to support resulting E-Teams after their participation in the proposed course/program.
+- A focus on entrepreneurship and support for promising student teams (connections to people and resources on campus and beyond to support commercialization) who want to continue to develop their technology and business model after participation in the proposed course/program.

 What will NOT be funded?